pete-jacobsson/gdgtm/README.md

 1. set up virtual environment: conda create -n gdgtm python =3.10
 2. Activate the virtual environment: conda activate my_env
-3. Intsall GDAL: conda install gdal=3.4.1
+3. Intsall GDAL: conda install gdal=3.6.2
 4. pip install matplotlib
 5. pip install "git+https://github.com/pete-jacobsson/gdgtm"

-GDAL is specified to 3.4.1, as the test case failed to implement .shp processing function correctly with versions 3.6+ (hence reverting to the version orginally used for development).
+In the Conda environment, GDAL 3.6.2 is required for the correct functioning of the shapefile processing functions.

 ### Package was developed and tested using the following:
 * Python 3.10.12
 * datetime 5.5
 * dateutil 2.8.2
-* GDAL 3.4.1
+* GDAL 3.6.2 ### NOTE: failing to work for Shapefiles
 * Numpy 1.24.3
 * rasterio 1.3.10
 * pystac 1.10.1